 Without a budget, you can’t make good decisions, and you can’t make a budget without understanding your expenses.

 So to help you keep your business from being one of the many that go under each year, we wanted to outline some examples of typical startup costs so you can better budget your business and know what to expect.
 After consulting this cost checklist, you should be able to determine a forward plan of action for your new enterprise.

 Note that we wanted to focus mostly on online businesses, but other businesses can still greatly benefit and do some quick adjustments and research to make sure they’re on the right track as well.

 Paying Yourself Adequately

 You need to be able to support yourself without hurting yourself.
 If you cut corners in your own personal life (by deeply cutting your salary), it can affect your physical and mental health, which can be a contributing factor to business failure.
-Forbes mentions the Global Benefits Attitudes survey which shows a clear link between reduced workplace productivity and increased stress levels.
+The Global Benefits Attitudes survey shows a clear link between reduced workplace productivity and increased stress levels.
 Don’t sell yourself short, and don’t try to cut your own salary first.

 Review the real cost of living in your area and be honest with yourself about what you would be comfortable with.
 Be sure to add health insurance and other benefits (for yourself and your household, if applicable) into that equation.

 This is your business.
 Your personal well-being is a core need to consider.
 When calculating your salary needs, include:

 • Insurance (car, home, and/or other)

 • Debt or credit card payments.